-Figure 5 compares the performance of the algorithm for reduction to Hessenberg form for
+Figure 5 compares the performance of the algorithm for reduction to Hessenberg form for the three Intel computers.

-Figure 2: Perfomance of the Hessenberg (HRD), tridiagonal (TRD), and bidiagonal reduction (BRD) routines on the 128-node Intel iPSC/860 as a function of matrix size N. The optimium block size $n_b = 6$ was used.

-Figure 3: Perfomance of the Hessenberg (HRD), tridiagonal (TRD), and bidiagonal reduction (BRD) routines on the 512-node Intel Delta as a function of matrix size N. The optimium block size $n_b = 8$ was used.

-Figure 4: Perfomance of the Hessenberg (HRD), tridiagonal (TRD), and bidiagonal reduction (BRD) routines on the 512-node Intel Paragon as a function of matrix size N. The optimium block size $n_b = 6$ was used.

-Figure 5: Performance of the algorithm for reduction to Hessenberg form as a function of matrix size N, on the Intel iPSC/860, Delta, and Paragon.

-the three Intel computers.
 For each machine we choose the optimum layout of the process template and the optimum block size.
+The Intel iPSC/860

+Figure 2.
+Performance of the Hessenberg (HRD), tridiagonal (TRD), and bidiagonal reduction (BRD) routines on the 128-node Intel iPSC/860 as a function of matrix size N. The optimum block size $n_b = 6$ was used.

+Figure 3.
+Performance of the Hessenberg (HRD), tridiagonal (TRD), and bidiagonal reduction (BRD) routines on the 512-node Intel Delta as a function of matrix size N. The optimum block size $n_b = 8$ was used.

+Figure 4.
+Performance of the Hessenberg (HRD), tridiagonal (TRD), and bidiagonal reduction (BRD) routines on the 512-node Intel Paragon as a function of matrix size N. The optimum block size $n_b = 6$ was used.

+Figure 5.
+Performance of the algorithm for reduction to Hessenberg form as a function of matrix size N, on the Intel iPSC/860, Delta, and Paragon.

-The Intel iPSC/860 and Delta machines both use the same 40MHz i860 processor, so we attribute the better performance of the Delta compared with the iPSC/860 to its higher communication bandwidth.
-The Paragon uses the faster 50MHz i860XP processor, and has a larger communication bandwidth than the Delta and iPSC/860.
+and Delta machines both use the same 40 MHz i860 processor, so we attribute the better performance of the Delta compared with the iPSC/860 to its higher communication bandwidth.
+The Paragon uses the faster 50 MHz i860XP processor, and has a larger communication bandwidth than the Delta and iPSC/860.
 Hence, the performance of the Paragon is significantly faster than the other two machines.

-The Hessenberg, bidiagonal, and tridiagonal reduction routines attained 11.6, 10.9 and 6.7 Gflops for N = 26000 on the 512-node Intel Delta.
-This corresponds to 22.7, 21.2 and 13.1 Mflops per processor, respectively.
+The Hessenberg, bidiagonal, and tridiagonal reduction routines attained 11.6, 10.9 and 6.7 Gflops for N = 26000 on the 512-node Intel Delta, which corresponds to 22.7, 21.2 and 13.1 Mflops per processor, respectively.
 The peak performance of the sequential assembly-coded BLAS routine, DGEMM, on the Delta is about 36.2 Mflops for a 400 × 400 matrix multiplication.
-Thus the routines achieve 62.7 %, 58.6 %, and 36.1 % of the maximum achieved performance for matrix multiply on the Intel Delta.
-On the Intel Paragon, the peak performance of DGEMM is about 46.3 Mflops for a 400 × 400 matrix multiplication, the communication bandwidth is higher, and there is more memory per processor.
-The ratio between the communication vs computations goes down as the problem size increases, as the communication cost is $O(n^2)$ and the computational cost is $O(n^3)$.
-Thus for a matrix problem of size n = 36000 on the Paragon, the routines achieve 81.3 %, 75.0 %, and 50.9 % of the peak, respectively.
+Then the routines achieve 62.7, 58.6, and 36.1% of the theoretical maximum performance of the machine.
+Owing to the larger communication bandwidth, the routines go up to 83.2, 76.7, and 52.1%, respectively, for N = 36000 on the Paragon.